yusefym/pdsnd_github/README.md

 ### Python Bike Share Project

 ### Description
-This project is for analyzing bike share data in washington, new york city and chicago.
+This project is for analyzing bike share data in Washington, New York City and Chicago.
 This python program will help you uncover bike share usage patterns in different time frames.

 ### Files used
 washington.csv